jaspal-mns/DevLookUp/README.md

 # DevLookUp - Documentation RAG System

-AI-powered documentation assistant using MCP servers, Azure OpenAI, and vector search for Dynatrace, Terraform, and New Relic documentation.
+AI-powered documentation assistant using MCP servers, Azure OpenAI, and in-memory vector search for Dynatrace, Terraform, and New Relic documentation.

 ## 🚀 Quick Start